Fast, affordable Internet access for all.

 Suzanne Coker Craig: It's entirely different idea because, yes, I guess when you live in a small, rural town, you get used to being left behind in things.
-I'm sure when the law was [no-glossary]passed[/no-glossary] in 2011, it was one of those, "Well, they wouldn't let us get this anyway, I'm sure."
+I'm sure when the law was passed in 2011, it was one of those, "Well, they wouldn't let us get this anyway, I'm sure."
 That was five years ago and it wasn't quite as common for areas to have that kind of speed of Internet.
 Honestly, our economy has gotten even more dependent on good Internet service since then.
 I think the combination of those things, and yes, when you get it and you realize how good it is and then somebody wants to take it away, yes, our folks are extremely upset about this.

 Christopher Mitchell: Just turning to Hurricane Matthew, can you briefly tell us the lasting impact that you've had from the storm?